MubashirMalik/learning-angular/notes.md

     return 'assets/user/' + this.selectedUser.avatar
 }
 ```
+- We can omit property binding for string values and just you like react props e.g., `title="A title"`.

 ### State
 - So easy.. no setState hanky panky!!
 - Uses zone.js behind the scene to detect changes